datapand/piano010/_posts/en/2023-12-30-early-intermediate.md

 > **It takes patience to make up for years of missing theoretical or style knowledge by lowering the level of pieces and learning the proper techniques.**

+## Curation

-### I present the pieces between “beginner” and “intermediate level” as options so that students can prevent further difficulties.
+_I present the pieces between “beginner” and “intermediate level” as options so that students can prevent further difficulties._

 This repertoire is, unfortunately, under-listed by many educational programs, book series, or online platforms.
 Many top-up lists, which seem to be repertoire at this level, are, in fact, higher level; Intermediate.
 Among the missing and wrong information, I wanted to make a list that piano teachers can also benefit from.